 March: March is a month for remembrance and appreciation.
 It's Women’s History Month.
 Our congregation assists with the Fine Arts Festival at Spring Bayou.
 March is the month for International Quilting Day.
-Our church supports an award-winning group of quilters and dressmakers.
 It's also the month for Greek Independence Day.
 In the Western world the roots of modern science, democracy, drama and philosophy all connect to ancient Greece.

 April: In most years the first days of Passover and the celebration of Easter take place in April.
 We honor Jewish and Christian customs because of our involvement with the Abrahamic tradition.
 During the Earth Day season we bring different groups together.
 We ask neighbors to care for each other and for their planet.
 Community gardening and landscaping receives special attention.
 Our church has a flower communion for Pascua Florida Day.